Decoder Tuning: Efficient Language Understanding as Decoding: Related Work

 \subsection{MaaS Adaptation}

 With inference-only APIs, there are also works that adapt models without tuning any model parameters. \citet{Brown20language} present in-context learning, which concatenates test inputs with several exemplars.
-Although elegant and easy to use, researchers also find that in-context learning is unstable~\cite{zhao2021calibrate, lu2022fantastically} and limited by input length.
+Further improvements focus on reliving the instability issues caused by model biases~\cite{zhao2021calibrate, han2022prototypical} and examplar orders~\cite{lu2022fantastically}.
+PromptBoosting~\cite{hou2022promptboosting} employs boosting algorithm for prompt ensembling, giving strong performance.
 Other approaches try to optimize prompts with either black-box optimization methods~\cite{sun2022bbtv2, sun2022bbt} or reinforcement learning~\cite{deng2022rlprompt}.
 However, due to the lack of gradient signals, they need thousands of model queries, resulting in high costs when the model is large and API calls are not for free.
 Different from the abovementioned methods, we adapt models at the output side, which need not optimize the distant input prompts.
 We demand only one API call for each training sample and achieve better results across tasks.